Published on : Monday, February 4, 2013

 – The Connecticut tourism industry also had a strong year in 2012, with major destinations reporting an increase in visitation upwards of 6.5 percent YTD12 and YTD11.

 Since launching still revolutionary in May 2012, campaign advertising has reached the target consumer nearly 500 million times with messaging.
 CTvisit.com, the state’s official tourism website, saw nearly a 50 percent increase in site traffic year-to-date, and more than 180,000 people have watched the two-minute tourism campaign video on YouTube.
 Connecticut Office of Tourism has provided travel assistance to 43 percent more potential visitors via traditional inquiries, web traffic and counseling in state welcome centers.
 The state’s tourism Facebook page has grown a community of more than 137,000 and is currently the 12th largest Facebook page among all U.S. states.

-Source:- ConnecticutThe new pricing tiers offer more storage space to users at a how to hack a phone number with just the number rate that is lower than before
+Source:- ConnecticutThe new pricing tiers offer more storage space to users at a rate that is lower than before